Code-Institute-Submissions/balennouri-balennouri-project3/README.md

 #### HTML

-- Test both of the HTML files to see if there were any errors.
+- [Validator.w3](https://validator.w3.org/nu/) was used to test both of the HTML files to see if there were any errors.

 index.html